kitchej/TCPLib/Documentation/docs.md

 * **start(addr: ```tuple[str, int]```)**

     Starts the server and listens for connections on the address provided.
-Returns True on successful start up, False if not.

 * **stop(addr: ```tuple[str, int]```)**